 The Farm Host: A Familiar Face

-When the Live Virtual Farm Tour began, Nissa’s class was surprised that they knew the host, Ms. Pyle.
-The dairy farmer also teaches at the school.
+When the Live Virtual Farm Tour began, Nissa’s class was surprised that they knew the host.
+Katie taught at the school.
 “They couldn’t wrap their heads around that they knew the person and it was live, and that they were watching her in real time giving the tour and actually doing the work while doing the tour,” says Nissa.

-And Katie was all too happy to give students a glimpse into her life outside of teaching.
-“Dairy farming is what I love to do, that’s my passion and it’s really cool to be able to share the same experiences with other people,” says Katie.
-She’d rather students and others talk to dairy farmers about dairy farming.
+And Katie was all too happy to give students a glimpse into the life of a dairy farmer.
+She welcomes students and others to talk to dairy farmers about dairy farming.
 Using the hashtag #AskFarmersNotGoogle, anyone can join the conversation.
 And since the virtual farm tour, a few of the students have reached out with more questions.

 As part of the Virtual Farm Tour, Katie took the students through the calf barn where they talked about automatic calf feeders, showed them the milking parlor, and took a walk through the free stall barns so students could see the cows leisurely doing whatever they wanted to do – whether eat, drink, rest or socialize!